There’s No Such Thing as a NJ Alimony Calculator

 It’s not guaranteed.

-But it’s a starting point — and often, it becomes the final number.
+And even though judges cannot and do not use it, for mediators and lawyers it’s often a starting point — and often, by consent of the parties, it becomes the final number.

 I’m Steve Kaplan.

-I’ve been handling divorce cases in Monmouth County for over 37 years.
+I’ve been specializing in New Jersey divorce law for over 37 years.

-I created a free NJ Divorce Email Course to give you clear, practical guidance — before you make costly decisions.
+I created a free NJ Divorce Email Course to give people considering getting a divorce clear, practical guidance — before they make costly decisions.

 You can unsubscribe anytime — but most people don’t.